-Do you want nicely-sculpted and strong arms?
+Do you want nicely sculpted and strong arms?
 Then, you should train the frontal part (bicep) and posterior area (tricep) of your arms.
 One of the ways to build your biceps is by adding variety to your workouts and introduce different exercises.
 A great bicep exercise, that is most times overlooked, is the Reverse Curl.
 The difference between the regular bicep curl and the revere variation is the grip- Instead of grabbing the bar with an underhand grip, your palms face down holding the bar with an overhand grip.
-This grip works the forearms as well as the biceps.

 Below we’ll look deeper into reverse curls and we’ll cover the following:

 - Bicep exercises to complete your shoulder workout

 - Video on how to do reverse curls

 - Biceps: These muscles lie on the front of the upper arm between the shoulder and the elbow.
 The biceps brachii has 2 heads, short and long head.
 This muscle arises on the scapula and ends on the upper forearm.
 Their main function is to flex and supinate the forearm.
 The biceps brachii has 2 heads, short and long head.